Parareligion · Dossier

 [AI-generated Image]

-Charles Waldemar had, according to Oscar R. Schlag, published an authoritative book on cults under the pseudonym Gerhard Zacharias.
+According to Oscar R. Schlag, Charles Waldemar had published an authoritative book on cults under the pseudonym Gerhard Zacharias.

 Gerhard Zacharias Satanskult und Schwarze Messe Wiesbaden 1964